An undergraduate degree in law (LLB or equivalent).

 Months of entry

-The LLM at LSE is a leading programme delivered at one of the world's best law schools, ranked first overall in the UK in the Research Excellence Framework (REF) 2014.
+The LLM, Masters of Law, at LSE is a leading programme delivered at one of the world's best law schools, ranked first overall in the UK in the Research Excellence Framework (REF) 2014.
 It is unmatched in the international, comparative and interdisciplinary approaches and courses that it offers.

 The LLM offers the highest quality of teaching in small-group seminar settings provided by leading international and UK academics.
 Our approach to the teaching of law combines views and experiences from different disciplinary traditions and jurisdictions.
 This ensures that what you learn at LSE Law is relevant to legal study and practice in any jurisdiction.